monya217/AMEXLearn/README.md

 ### 🎧 Podcasts
 - **Expert Discussions**: Tune in to podcasts featuring expert discussions on financial planning, investment strategies, and economic trends.
 - **Accessible Learning**: Podcasts provide an accessible learning medium, particularly favored by over 80% of young adults who prefer this format over social media.
-- **Flexible Learning**: Listen to podcasts on-the-go, making it easy to integrate learning into your daily routine.
+- **Flexible Learning**: Listen to podcasts on the go, making it easy to integrate learning into your daily routine.

 ### 📝 Blogs
 - **Extensive Content**: Explore a rich collection of articles covering a wide range of topics, from personal finance tips to market analysis.